Calculate field values

 Returns the current UTC date and time (hours, minutes, seconds, milliseconds).

-What you see in the client depends on the client you're using.
+What value is displayed depends on the client you're using.
 In ArcGIS Online, time is displayed in the local time of your organization or profile.

 EXTRACT(<unit> FROM <date>)